You’ll love this Instant Pot Cilantro Lime Rice recipe.

-If you don’t have fresh cilantro, look for cilantro paste in the produce or frozen section of your supermarket.
+If you don’t have fresh cilantro, look for cilantro paste in your supermarket’s produce or frozen section.

 Course: Side Dish